Alpsify/reset-password-api-bundle/README.md

 ## Usage

+No recipe for the moment ...
 Not supported by the MakerBundle yet ...
 That's too bad ...

-We are working on it :)
+We are working on both subject :)

 ### Setting up manually